acrossfields/idilsezer/en/background/project_aiweb.md

     </tr>
     <tr class="table-bgsub-details">
       <td colspan="3">
-        <p>A personally maintained website serving as a professional portfolio.</p>
+        <p>A website authored, designed, and maintained by me, and implemented with AI assistance, serving as a professional portfolio.</p>
       </td>
     </tr>
   </table>